honeycombio/refinery/tools/convert/config.md

 Sets the size of the buffer (measured in spans) used to send spans to peer nodes.
 If the buffer fills up, performance will degrade because Refinery will block while waiting for space to become available.
-If this happens, you should increase the buffer size.
+If this happens, you should increase this buffer size.

 Eligible for live reload.